 Family plays an important role in our spiritual, intellectual, and emotional development.

-Each family has its unique problems, and its own way of communicating, or not communicating with the other members.
-Although the nuclear family has changed over the years, and the description of “family” now greatly varies, everyone is brought up in some sort of family unit.
-Within family units, even when one person is having a bad day, or in a bad mood, all of the others are affected.
-When a member is struggling with an addiction problem, everyone around him/her suffers too.
+Each family has its unique problems and its own way of communicating–or not communicating–with the other members.
+Although the nuclear family has changed over the years, everyone is brought up in some sort of family unit.
+Within family units, even when one person is having a bad day, all of the others are affected.
+When a member is struggling with an addiction problem, everyone around them suffers, too.
 This is why family therapy can be beneficial.

-Family therapy is often used in conjunction with treating an individual’s problem that is affecting the entire family, such as addiction, divorce, or behavioral problems.
+Family therapy is often used in conjunction with treating an individual’s problem, such as addiction, divorce, or behavioral problems.
 In family therapy, the unit of treatment is the family, and the person abusing substances is regarded as part of the sub-system.
 As in any system, all things are interconnected.
 Instead of addressing problems solely on an individual basis, family counseling recognizes that individual problems within the system affect other members of the family, so the solution is to involve all members in therapy.
 The goal of family therapy is to meet the needs of all of the members in the family.
-The solution strived for in family therapy is for the family to function better because when the family functions better as a whole, each individual within the system does better.
+When the family functions better as a whole, each individual within the system does better.

 Family therapy may be helpful in the following situations:

-- Deal with one or more of the member’s mental or behavioral issues
+- Dealing with one or more of the member’s mental or behavioral issues

 - Learn ways to resolve issues